 Most businesses record website visitors in real time through their website analytics, then follow up with leads who visit a landing page or sign in to an account.

+The problem is that hardly any quality leads fill out a form or create an account.
 In fact, the average form conversion rate across all industries is only 1.8 percent.
 So, if you rely on form data alone, you'll have no way of getting in touch with the vast majority of your traffic.

+Google Analytics network reports used to offer a reliable real-time solution for tracking visitors to a website.
 But back in 2020, Google stopped reporting remote service provider and network domain information, and we lost access to tons of valuable visitor identification data.

 Note: Want an easier way to identify and target B2B sales leads on your site?
 Try Leadfeeder for free.